owengaudion/owengaudion/README.md

 I am the Technical SEO Account Manager at [boxChilli Digital Marketing](https://www.boxchilli.com/).

-The internet should be an accessible place for all, this is my newest and current focus with everything we produce.
+The internet should be an accessible place for all, this is my newest and current focus with everything produced.

+In my spare time you will see me supporting the greatest team on the South Coast - Pompey!

 ## My Socials 📱